 - What does ob_start do?

-Is useful, as these features of PHP are widely used in many frameworks.
-A good tip is to ask seemingly simple questions such as:
+These questions are useful, as these features of PHP are widely used in many frameworks.
+A good tip is to also ask seemingly simple questions such as:

 - Is multiple inheritance supported by PHP?